-We’re in Juneau, a small but cosmopolitan capital city of 31,435 people and the ancestral home of the Lingít people.
+We’re in Juneau, a small capital city of 31,435 people and the ancestral home of the Lingít people.
 Its population is diverse, with active Native, Filipino and LGBTQ communities.
-Located in the heart of the Southeast Alaska panhandle, Juneau is a transportation, retail and service hub with great schools, medical facilities and recreational opportunities.
+Located in the heart of the Southeast Alaska panhandle, Juneau is a transportation, retail and service hub with great schools, a university, medical facilities and recreational opportunities.
 Juneau is artsy and outdoorsy and is Alaska’s top visitor destination, and the views are incredible – we live in the heart of the Tongass National Forest, the Earth’s largest remaining temperate rainforest.

 You should know that you can only get here by sea and by air – Juneau is unique because we’re not connected to the North American road system.
 We’re two hours by air or three days by sea from Seattle.
 Juneau’s climate is more like the Pacific Northwest than Interior Alaska.
 The weather is wet, and it is mild here by Alaska standards: Summer highs are in the 60s with abundant daylight, and we have long but mild winters with lows in the 20s to the mid 30s.